GPIOX/weichaocai.github.io/_pages/about.md

 I am currently a PhD Candidate at the School of Information, Xiamen University, Xiamen, advised by [Fei Yuan (袁飞)](https://informatics.xmu.edu.cn/info/1021/24079.htm).
 From 2023 to 2024, I was a visiting student with the School of Cyber Science and Technology, Shenzhen Campus of Sun Yat-sen University, Shenzhen, advised by [Chao Huang (黄超)](https://scst.sysu.edu.cn/members/members01/1406808.htm).
 My research interests include machine learning and computer vision, especially multi-view/multimodal representation learning and anomaly detection.

 # News
+- *2026.03: Our paper [A State Space Model-Driven Multiscale Attention Method for Geological Hazard Segmentation](https://ieeexplore.ieee.org/document/10852340) **has become a highly cited ESI paper!*** 🏆
 - *2025.04: Our paper is accepted by IJCAI 2025!*
 - *2024.12: Our paper is accepted by TIM!*
 - *2024.04: Our paper is accepted by IJCAI 2024!*